FelixBC/FelixBC/README.md

 > "I judge you based on your terminal theme and commands. 😂"

 🚀 Passionate about **Vue.js, JavaScript, Scala, and Ruby on Rails**, I thrive on building clean, efficient, and scalable applications.
-Currently, I'm on a mission to land a **remote role** with a **$60K+ salary** while balancing my final year of Software Engineering at UTESA.

 ---